reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 <species>.total.histo
 ```

-Download the file \<species\>.total.histo to your local machine (as you learned yesterday), go to the [Genomescope](http://qb.cshl.edu/genomescope/) page and upload the file there.
+Download the file \<species\>.total.histo to your local machine (if you need to help for that, we have instructions on downloading/uploading files in [this](https://eukaryotic-genome-assembly.github.io/logging_on/) tutorial), go to the [Genomescope](http://qb.cshl.edu/genomescope/) page and upload the file there.
 You should change the **Description** to the name of your species, and the **kmer** to 31.
 Then plot.

 Save the image of both versions of the plot - normal and log scale - somewhere in your computer.

 Cool, you have plotted the kmer distribution of the \<species\>.total.histo file, and genomescope has calculated for your (i) the estimated genome size, (ii) the heterozygosity and (iii) the percentage of repeats of your species genome.

 The histogram you have just plotted is for a jellyfish count of the **total** PacBio HiFi reads sequenced to assemble your species.
 We have generated it for you because it takes time.
-However, when you are back to real life and need to run it for your sample, you will run the same commands ran for the subsample as you just did! =) Yeah!!
+However, when you are back to real life and need to run it for your sample, you will run the same commands ran for the subsample (`*600.fasta`) as you just did! =) Yeah!!

 ## Now